 The GDPR covers all possible permutations of how personal data can be used.
 This includes post, which is known as Direct Marketing.

 ‘Nuisance’ cold calls and text messages are covered by the Privacy and Electronic Communications Regulations (PECR) that works side by side with the Data Protection Act.
-The GDPR gives the Infomation Commissioner’s Office greater power, with higher fines awarded to the worst offenders.
+The GDPR gives the Information Commissioner’s Office greater power, with higher fines awarded to the worst offenders.

 What do I need to consider when taking personal data out of the office?